bobanetwork/boba/boba-docs/docs/node-operators/1_run-node-docker.md

 docker-compose -f [docker-compose-file] up -d
 ```

-Will start the node in a detatched shell (`-d`), meaning the node will continue to run in the background.
+Will start the node in a detached shell (`-d`), meaning the node will continue to run in the background.

 ### View Logs